Ulu: Usage and styles

 The size of the ulu typically reflects its usage.
-An ulu with a 5 cm blade would be used as part of a sewing kit to cut sinew or for cutting out patterns from animal skins.
+An ulu with a 5 cm blade would be used as part of a sewing kit to cut sinew or for cutting out patterns from animal skins to make Inuit clothing and kamiit (shoes).
 An ulu with a 15 cm blade would be used for general purposes.
 Occasionally, uluit can be found with blades as large as 30 cm.

-The ulu comes in four distinct styles, the Iñupiat (or Alaskan), Canadian, West Greenlandic and East Greenlandic.
-With the Inupiat style ulu the blade has a centre piece cut out and both ends of the blade fit into the handle.
-In Canada the blade more often is attached to the handle by a single stem in the centre.
-In the western areas of the Canadian Arctic the blade of the ulu tends to be of a triangular shape, while in the eastern Arctic the ends of the blade tend to be more pointed.
+The ulu comes in four distinct styles, the Iñupiat (or Alaskan), Canadian, Kalaallit (West Greenlandic) and Tunumiit (East Greenlandic).
+With the Iñupiat style ulu, the blade has a centre piece cut out and both ends of the blade fit into the handle.
+In Canada, the blade more often is attached to the handle by a single stem in the centre.
+In the western areas of the Canadian Arctic, the blade of the ulu tends to be of a triangular shape, while in the eastern Arctic, the ends of the blade tend to be more pointed.

-The shape of the ulu ensures that the force is centered more over the middle of the blade than with an ordinary knife.
+The shape of the ulu ensures that the force is centred more over the middle of the blade than with an ordinary knife.
 This makes the ulu easier to use when cutting hard objects such as bone.
 Because the rocking motion used when cutting on a plate or board with an ulu pins down the food being cut, it is also easier to use an ulu one-handed (a typical steak knife, in contrast, requires a fork).

-Ulu knives are sometimes used for purposes other than their original intent.
-Because of their cultural symbolism throughout the Arctic, they are sometimes presented to people who have accomplished significant things, such as sports or education.
-Specifically, the Arctic Winter Games presents gold, silver, and bronze uluit to successful athletes, acting in place of a medal.
+Uluit are sometimes used for purposes other than their original intent.
+Because of their cultural symbolism throughout the Arctic, they are sometimes presented to people who have accomplished significant achievements in fields such as sports or education.
+Specifically, the Arctic Winter Games presents ulu-shaped medals to successful athletes, acting in place of a regular medal.

+Uluit are also used as an educational resource, as they can useful in teaching geometry, the history of circumpolar peoples, the role of Inuit women, an understanding Inuit culture, and traditional tool use.